Vehicles restored by the museum

 1948 Plymouth Special black and white.
-This restoration is in process through Ace Custom Fabrications.
+This restoration was done through Ace Custom Fabrications.
 The vehicle was donated by the National Law Enforcement Museum to our museum due to our active historic vehicle program.
 This car is not original to our department but was used in the Hallmark movie “Runaway” with actor Dean Cain.
-It is expected to be available in Fall of 2018.

 Look here for the latest restoration updates…